wying8349/480xfinalref/README.md

 - Fork the repo.
 You now have a copy associated with your username.
 - Make changes to index.html to fulfill the project requirements.
 - Make sure your "master" branch matches your "gh-pages" branch.
 See the GitHub Guides referenced above if you need help.
-- Edit the README.md with a link to your gh-pages site: for example http://YourUsernameGoesHere.github.io/DataVisFinal/index.html
+- Edit the README.md with a link to your gh-pages or other external site: for example http://YourUsernameGoesHere.github.io/DataVisFinal/index.html
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.

 Grading